-Yellowstone's Old Faithful: Just One of Nature's Daily Performances
+Old Faithful: Just One the Daily Performances in Yellowstone

 It doesn’t operate like clockwork producing a spectacle every hour on the hour like many towering timepieces in European town squares.
 Yet, Yellowstone National Park’s Old Faithful does produce a show of its own.
 And it draws crowds for most of its 20 daily performances thanks in part to the fact park rangers can determine when the next eruption will be—give or take 10 minutes.